The-3-Devs/BlazeVortex/CONTRIBUTING.md

 *Not doing so may result in your changes being automatically reverted*

 ## Note
-Make sure you have the GitHub CLI installed and that you account has 2FA
+Make sure you have the GitHub CLI installed and that your account has 2FA

 ## How to Contribute